 About

 Today, I work on the quantum firmware team at eleQtron, developing control software for trapped-ion quantum computers.
-My work focuses on building systems that remain reliable under real-world constraints.
+The domain is specialized, but the pattern is familiar: understand the system, find the constraints, and make the next useful thing real.

 After graduating from the U.S. Naval Academy in Annapolis, I served as an officer in the U.S. Marine Corps.
 I led Marines in the U.S., Afghanistan, and in protecting U.S. embassies and consulates in South America.